ooni/probe-desktop/Readme.md

 after the `yarn run publish` command has run successfully.
 If you do so users of the OONI Probe Desktop app will get an error when they start the app because the auto-update system will try to fetch the metadata associated with that tag.

+This project is tested with BrowserStack.

+This project is tested with BrowserStack

+This project is sponsored by Browserstack.

+This project is sponsored by Browserstack